-Buy Online, Pick Up In-Store (BOPIS) retail strategies are fast becoming commonplace across the unified commerce industry.
+Buy Online, Pick Up In-Store (BOPIS) retail strategies are fast becoming commonplace throughout unified commerce.
 There’s good reason why.
 BOPIS—or the ability for customers to buy a product online and then pick up that product in a brick-and-mortar store—is a plus for both shoppers and retailers.

 BOPIS is another convenient option for customers, and it increases foot traffic into stores.
 For retailers, this often means an uptick in sales as shoppers browse the aisles when picking up their orders.